On the computation of edit distance functions: Background and basic facts

 For every CRG, $K$, we associate two functions.
 The function $f$ is a linear function of $p$ and $g$ is found by weighting the vertices.
-Let $K$ have a total of $k$ vertices $\{v_1,\ldots,v_k\}$, and let $\mk(p)$ be a matrix such that the entries are:
+Let $V(K)=\{v_1,\ldots,v_k\}$ be a set of $k$ vertices, and let $\mk(p)$ be a $k\times k$ matrix such that the entries are as follows: